THE KHAROUBA LAB- DEPARTMENT OF BIOLOGY, UNIVERSITY OF OTTAWA

 Tremblay, P.T., MacMillan, H.A., and Kharouba, H.M.
 2021.
 Autumn larval cold tolerance does not predict the northern range limit of a widespread butterfly species.
 Ecology and Evolution. pdf

-Dargent, F., Gilmour, S.M., Brown, E.A., Kassen, R. & Kharouba, H.M.
+Dargent, F., Gilmour, S.M., Brown, E.A., Kassen, R. and Kharouba, H.M.
 2021.
 Low prevalence of the parasite Ophryocystis elektroscirrha at the range edge of the eastern North American monarch (Danaus plexippus) butterfly population.
 Canadian Journal of Zoology. pdf

 Kharouba, H.M. and Wolkovich, E.M.
 2020.
 Disconnects between ecological theory and data in phenological mismatch research.
 Nature Climate Change, 10:406-415. doi: 10.1038/s41558-020-0752-x (pdf)